ds-wizard/guide/docs/application/administration/roles/index.rst

 Custom Roles
 ============

 Users with permission to manage settings can create custom roles when the default roles do not match the way an organization works.
-A role has a name, an optional description, and selected permissions.
+A role has a name and selected permissions.

 Custom roles are useful for cases such as: